Apple II: Apple II Plus

-The Apple II Plus, introduced in June 1979, included the Applesoft BASIC programming language in ROM.
-This Microsoft-authored dialect of BASIC, which was previously available as an upgrade, supported floating-point arithmetic, and became the standard BASIC dialect on the Apple II series (though it ran at a noticeably slower speed than Steve Wozniak's Integer BASIC).
+The Apple II Plus, introduced in June 1979, includes the Applesoft BASIC programming language in ROM.
+This Microsoft-authored dialect of BASIC, previously available as an upgrade, supports floating-point arithmetic, and became the standard BASIC dialect on the Apple II series (though it runs at a noticeably slower speed than Steve Wozniak's Integer BASIC).

-Except for improved graphics and disk-booting support in the ROM, and the removal of the 2k 6502 assembler to make room for the floating point BASIC, the II+ was otherwise identical to the original II in terms of electronic functionality.
-There were small differences in the physical appearance and keyboard.
-RAM prices fell during 1980–81 and all II+ machines came from the factory with a full 48 KB of memory already installed.
+Except for improved graphics and disk-booting support in the ROM, and the removal of the 2k 6502 assembler to make room for the floating point BASIC, the II+ was otherwise identical to the original II.
+There are small differences in the physical appearance and keyboard.
+RAM prices fell during 1980–81 and all II Plus machines came with a full 48 KB of memory already installed.